Crested Caracara

 Distribution

-The species is found from the southern United States through Mexico and Central America, extending into South America as far as Tierra del Fuego.
-There are also populations in Florida, Cuba, and the Isle of Pines.
+The distribution of the Crested Caracara is impressive, spanning from the southern United States through Mexico and Central America, extending into South America as far as Tierra del Fuego.

 Conservation Status